Amgen reacquires rights to three drugs from Glaxo in 48 countries

-* Voyager Therapeutics reports first quarter 2017 financial results and corporate highlights

-Dec 14 Amgen Inc on Monday said it had reached a deal with British drugmaker GlaxoSmithKline to reacquire the sales rights to three of its products in 48 countries, including Australia as well as markets in Asia, South America and Europe.
+Amgen Inc (AMGN.O) on Monday said it had reached a deal with British drugmaker GlaxoSmithKline (GSK.L) to reacquire the sales rights to three of its products in 48 countries, including Australia as well as markets in Asia, South America and Europe.

 The three Amgen drugs are the osteoporosis treatment Prolia; the related drug XGeva, used to prevent fractures in cancer that has spread to the bone, and Vectibix for advanced colorectal cancer.